 GRID supports a large number of the same functions you’d expect to find in Excel and Google Sheets.
 One of the most powerful of these in this context is the Query function, which you can use to group, aggregate and order your data.
 It’s useful if you’d like to reorganize your columns alphabetically, for example.

-Query can be even more effective when used together with our lightweight spreadsheet editor, GRID Scratchpad.
+Query can be even more effective when used together with our lightweight spreadsheet editor, GRID Sheets.
 This formidable combination of tools allows you to manipulate and make sense of data from various data sources, including Notion databases.
-Read more about entering data directly into GRID Scratchpad in this guide.

 A second example to check out is this Golf tracker, a document that’s also made using data from a Notion database and visualized in GRID.
 It’s differentiated from the first example in that this project employs the Query function to sort and aggregate the data, so we get a nuanced view of the statistics according to our selections.
 The following quick video will show you how Query works in GRID.